Women's Artistic Gymnastics Class

 We offer Women's Gymnastics as a recreational class or as a competitive team sport for girls ages 4 and up.

-At DSA, our very own Coach Stacey Svegliato, Coach Tatiana Bunch, Coach Olena Shaparna have had many accomplishments in the Gymnastics world, both as an athlete and as a coach.
+At DSA, our very own Coach Tatiana Bunch who has many accomplishments in the Gymnastics world, both as an athlete and as a coach.

 VAULT: A successful vault begins with a strong, accelerated run. the best vaulters explode off the board with tremendous quickness during the preflight phase of the vault.
 When the gymnast pushes off the vault table, the judges are looking for proper body position and an instantaneous repulsion.
 Watch for height and distance traveled, as well as the number of flips and twists.
 Gymnasts strive to "stick" their landings by taking no extra steps.